You are here

 Students apply for admission to the Financial Planning major.
 Admission is based on an interview and academic record review.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions Financial Planning B.B.A. grads have attained six months to one year after graduation.

-- Financial Planning Associate - Ameriprise Financial, Minneapolis Wealth Advisors, Minneapolis, MN
+- Financial Advisor - Ameriprise Financial, Minneapolis, MN

-- Financial Advisor - Edward Jones, Hutchinson, MN
+- Financial Advisor - Edward Jones, Grand Rapids, MN

 For more data see the Financial Planning B.B.A.
 Graduate Follow-Up Report.

 For ideas about Financial Planning B.B.A. and other majors visit Career & Internship Services.